mattlgroff/diff-socket/README.md

 cd diff-socket
 npm install
 ```
 Set Environmental Variable `TIME_IN_SECONDS` to how often you'd like to scrape for differences.
+Note: defaults to 60 seconds
 ```
 npm start
 ```